 Diagnosis of rheumatoid arthritis may be difficult in the early stages, because symptoms may be very subtle and go undetected on X-rays or blood tests.
 In addition to a complete physical examination and discussion of your medical history, diagnostic procedures for rheumatoid arthritis may include the following:

-- Ultrasound or MRI of the swollen joint
+- Ultrasound or MRI

 - Joint aspiration — involves a removal of fluid from the swollen bursa to determine whether infection or gout could be possible causes